Patient Privacy Notice

-For workers’ compensation purposes, in compliance with workers’ compensation laws.
+For workers’ compensation purposes, and in compliance with workers’ compensation laws;

-Any other use or disclosure of PHI, other than those listed above, will only be made with your written consent or an authorization (an authorization specifically identifies the information we seek to use or disclose, as well as when and how we seek to use or disclose it).
-You may revoke your consent or authorization at any time, in writing, except to the extent that we have already used or disclosed medical information in reliance on your prior consent or authorization.
+Any other use or disclosure of PHI, other than those listed above will only be made with your written authorization.
+You may revoke your authorization at any time, in writing, except to the extent that we have already used or disclosed medical information in reliance on that authorization.

-Patient Rights: As a patient, you have a number of rights with respect to the protection of your PHI, including:
+Patient Rights: As a patient, you have a number of rights with respect to your PHI, including:

-The right to request your PHI.
-You have to right to ask us to amend written medical information that we may have about you.
+The Right to Amend Your PHI.
+You have the right to ask us to amend written medical information we may have about you.
 We will generally amend your information within 60 days of your request and will notify you when we have amended the information.
-We are permitted by law to deny your request to amend your medical information only in certain circumstances (e.g., when we believe the information you have asked us to amend is correct).
-You can appeal our denial of your request to amend the information.
-If you wish to amend the medical information that we have about you, you should contact the Privacy Officer listed at the end of this Notice.
+We are permitted by law to deny your request to amend your medical information only in certain circumstances, like when we believe the information you have asked us to amend is correct.
+If you wish to request an amendment of the medical information we have about you, please contact our local privacy representative to obtain an amendment request form.

-The right to request an accounting of our use and disclosures of your PHI.
-You may request an accounting from us of certain disclosures of your medical information that we have made in the six years prior to the date of your request.
-We are not required to give you an accounting of information we have used or disclosed for purposes of treatment, payment or health care operations, or of uses or disclosures made prior to April 14, 2003.
-If you wish to request an accounting of the medical information about you that we have used or disclosed, you should contact the Privacy Officer listed at the end of this Notice.
+The Right to Request an Accounting.
+You may request an accounting from us of certain disclosures of your medical information we have made in the six years prior to the date of your request.
+However, your requests for an accounting of disclosures cannot precede the implementation date of HIPAA April 14, 2003.
+We are not required to give you an accounting of information we have used or disclosed for purposes of treatment, payment or health care operations, or when we share your health information with our business associates, such as our billing Escondido Fire Department or a medical facility from/to which we have transported you.
+We are also not required to give you an accounting of our uses of PHI for which you have already given us written authorization.
+If you wish to request an accounting, contact our local privacy representative.

-You also have the right to complain to us, or to the Secretary of the Federal Department of Health and Human Services.
-If you believe your privacy rights have been violated.
-You will not be retaliated against in any way for filing a complaint with us or with the government.
-Should you have any questions, comments or complaints, you may direct all inquiries to the Privacy Officer listed at the end of this Notice.
+Your Legal Rights and Complaints: You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services if you believe your privacy rights have been violated.
+You will not be retaliated against in any way for filing a complaint with us or to the government.
+Should you have any questions, comments or complaints you may direct all inquiries to our privacy official.